cse110-sp21-group15/cse110-sp21-group15/source/docs/web-component-breakdown.md

 This guide takes you through creating configurable Web Components.
-It explains how to setup your environment, how Web Components work, how to add attributes to them, making them responsive, walks you through an example component, and gets you started on making one on your own.
+It explains how to setup your environment, how Web Components work, how to add attributes to them, making them responsive, walks you through an example component, importing fonts, and gets you started on making one on your own.

 # Git Setup
 I started a landing-page branch from development for us to start committing